tedarbyshire/trust-tools/README.md

 Date: Ongoing

-We will continue to prepare our tool for release.
+We will continue to prepare our tool for release, seeking advice from brands and legal teams as to what content is needed.

 ## Areas we need help in

 Please get in touch if:

+- You are a brand that is interested in user trust
 - You have NLP expertise and would like to help us develop a strategy and framework for parsing the legal text
 - You have legal expertise and would like to support our strategy for engaging with legislation
 - You're keen to get involved in any other way :)